qbroker/hiveBroker/README.md

 The hiveBroker-Plugin.js runs in a classic TiddlyWiki on NW.js and gives you a dashboard to manage, delete, copy and start your classic TiddlyWiki's with ease.
 The dashboard shows you bagdes for all classic TiddlyWiki's that you want to use, sorted by number of clicks. hiveBroker is still under development but I do noy expect breaking changes.
-To install download the zip file of your choice, uppack and start by clicking on the nw or nw.exe. hiveBroker uses the nwSaver-Plugin.js.
+To install download the package zip file of your choice, unpack and start by clicking on the nw or nw.exe. hiveBroker uses the nwSaver-Plugin.js.

 The dashboard looks like here below or try it here [hiveBroker-Plugin.js](https://qbroker.github.io/hiveBroker/).